 2. Once the tablet has shut down, press and hold the Volume Up and Power buttons simultaneously until the Samsung logo appears.
 The Samsung Galaxy Tab will boot into ASR (Android System Recovery) mode.

-3. Use the Volume rocker to highlight the ‘wipe cache partition’ option and the Power button to select it.
+3. Use the volume rocker to highlight the ‘wipe cache partition’ option, and press the power button to select it.

 1. If all else fails, a person should perform the following process as a last resort:

-2. Turn the device off and boot it into Recovery Mode using the procedure described in Solution 3.
+2. Turn the device off and boot it into Recovery Mode using the procedure described in Solution 3.”
+This sentence is already grammatically correct.

-5. Wait for the device to be reset to factory settings.
+5. Wait for the device to be reset to its factory settings.